siemah/aws-doc/README.md

 ##### Using AWS CLIS

-1- Firstly, create a new group with AWS cli you tape in a terminal:
+1- Firstly, create a new group with AWS cli you type in a terminal:

 ```shell
 aws iam create-group --group-name <name-of-group>